xLorey/FluxLoader/docs/WritePlugin.md

 ## Creating plugin metadata

-All information about the plugin is generated based on its metadata.
+All metadata about the plugin is generated based on its metadata.
 They are located in `plugin.json` in the folder with the resources of your project.
 Its contents look something like this (required fields and values):

 ```json
 {